ahqsoftwares/Simple-Host-App/README.md

 # Simple Host App
 The app connects to Simple Host APi for user end to end connection

-# Stage :- DEVELOPMENT
+# Stage :- BETA

-IT IS A DEVELOPMENT BUILD, ANYTIHING CAN HAPPEN BE AWARE!
+The Version is now kinda a little stable, still features not added completely